 Initial Investment

 The sticker price of a portable crusher doesn’t always tell the full story.
-For most contractors, tax incentives and financing can make the initial outlay of funds lower.
+For most contractors, tax incentives and financing can make the initial outlay of funds substantially lower.

 Ongoing Operating Costs